mlswg/mls-protocol/draft-ietf-mls-protocol.md

 If there are one or more multiple ReInit proposals, the commiter MUST choose one where each group member provides a KeyPackage that satisfies the parameters specified in the proposal and where the `mls_version` is greater or equal to that of the current group.
+It MUST consider all other ReInit proposals invalid.

 The Commit MUST NOT combine proposals sent within different epochs.
 In the event that a valid proposal is omitted from the next Commit, the sender of the